The Notion sidebar allows you to:

 Workspace switcher: Click on your current workspace's name to switch between the workspaces you belong to, create a new one, add another account, or log out.

-Quick Find: Click to open Notion's search window, where you can either type what you're looking for or jump to a recently visited page.
+Search: Click to open Notion's search window, where you can either type what you're looking for or jump to a recently visited page.
 The shortcut

 Palso brings it up.

-All Updates: Click to see all your notifications in one place.
+Updates: Click to see all your notifications in one place.
 This menu combines revisions that were made on pages you follow, new mentions of you across your workspace, and new work assignments.
 A red notification badge will appear here when you have unread notifications.

-Settings & Members: Click to open a control panel for editing your account information, workspace settings, payment plan or billing information.
+Settings & members: Click to open a control panel for editing your account information, workspace settings, payment plan or billing information.

 Your workspace's pages are organized into several sections in the sidebar.
 Here are their names and what they mean!

 Tip: Click on the name of any sidebar section -

 Private - to collapse it!
 Keeps your sidebar nice and clean ✨

 Privatesection for their own pages.
 Anything you add here can't be seen by the people in your workspace.